Thank you for sending your enquiry! One of our team members will contact you shortly.

 5. Measurability of Goals and Objectives

-• Measurability of Goals - Apply a product-oriented approach to project organization for government initiatives.
+- Measurability of Goals - A product-oriented approach to project organization in government projects.

-• Accountability Criteria for Goals and Objectives - Establish acceptance criteria to measure goal achievement.
+- Accountability Criteria for Goals and Objectives - Establishing acceptance criteria to ensure accountability and transparency in government operations.

 6. Planning, Monitoring, and Verification